-All nuclear medicine exams are performed at the Mercy Health Partners Mercy and Hackley hospital campuses.
+All nuclear medicine exams are performed at the Mercy Health Partners Mercy hospital campus.
 Most nuclear medicine exams are performed on an outpatient basis requiring a scheduled appointment, however some exams are occasionally performed in the inpatient settings.
 Nuclear medicine exams require a small amount of radioactive material to be either injected intravenously or ingested orally followed by imaging with a special camera.

 What is nuclear medicine used for?